pravega/pravega/docs/deployment/prereqs.md

 ## Initializing Zookeeper paths

 The following paths need to be created in Zookeeper.
-From the `zookeeper-3.5.1-alpha` directory on the zookeeper servers run:
+From the `zookeeper-3.5.1-alpha` directory on the Zookeeper servers run:

 ```
 bin/zkCli.sh -server $ZK_URL create /pravega